7 Crucial Elements Every Podcast Guest Agreement Must Have for Podcasters to Protect Their Podcasts (& Money)

 You can learn about other key elements every podcast guest agreement needs (for both guests and podcasters) in this blog post on the 9 Key Elements Every Podcast Guest Contract Should Have.

-You can learn more about why you need a podcast guest agreement in this blog post on the 3 Key Reasons Every Podcaster And Guest Must Have This Essential Podcast Contract.
+You can learn more about why you need a podcast guest agreement in this blog post on the 3 Key Reasons Every Podcaster and Guest Must Have This Essential Podcast Contract.

 You can get your guest release form template separately on this page of my contract shop!